What is Six Sigma project management?

-Whether you are already familiar with this project management methodology or you just stopped here to brush up on your knowledge — you are at the right place.
+Whether you are already somewhat familiar with the Six Sigma project management methodology or you’ve just stopped by to brush up on your knowledge — you are at the right place.

 So, let’s get started.

-In a nutshell, Six Sigma is a statistical and data-driven methodology businesses use to reduce or eliminate defects and improve processes.
+In simple terms, Six Sigma is a statistical and data-driven methodology businesses use to reduce or eliminate defects and improve processes.

-The “Six” in Six Sigma represents six standard deviations between average and acceptable limits.
+“Sigma” (sometimes represented with the lower-case Greek letter σ) in the Six Sigma methodology means standard deviation, while “Six” represents 6 standard deviations between average and acceptable specification limits.

 The more standard deviations fit between process average and acceptable process limits, the less likely the process is to perform above acceptable limits and cause a defect.